I’m not a car guy, never have been.

 Or even cheap cities that refuse to fix potholes or torn up roads for that matter!

-What really blows my mind is seeing someone deliver pizza or Instacart in an expensive car and wondering how much damage gets done.
+What really blows my mind is seeing someone deliver for Instacart or the local pizzeria in an expensive car and wondering how much damage gets done.

 Other People’s Bad Driving